nuthanc/CEM/CEM-13066/README.md

 ### Manual check by Anastasia
 * I've checked that /etc/contrail/contrail-kubernetes.conf in kube-manager container have [AUTH] section with keystone user/password/token_url and that k8s-keystone-auth pods are running in kube-system namespace

+### Solution Testing
+* Should be end to end
+* Can add
+* Questions:
+  * When is Keystone used in Kubernetes?
+  * How did you test authentication in Kubernetes using credentials from Openstack?
+  * How to add Users to Keystone in Kubernetes
+  * How to delete Users to Keystone in Kubernetes

+### Questions to ask Andrey
+* How is authentication handled for k8s pods in joint cluster of Openstack and Kubernetes